 Transmissions: Utilizing a solution like DataMiner allows Media Operations professionals to monitor satellite, fiber, or IP transmission paths.
 Integrated with Xytech, transmissions can become automated, adjusting for availability, schedule, and cost.
 Additionally, if a path goes down, the Platform automatically alerts you and suggests an alternative path for minimum disruption and manual intervention.
 By optimizing your transmission requirements through automation, customers can further reduce the cost of being “on-air.”

 On a micro level, automation benefits every phase of Media Operations.
 On a macro level, it increases productivity, improves programming quality, reduces operational costs and transmission downtime, and increases overall operational flexibility.
-Automation also allows an organization to be more agile, a key indicator <link to other blog post> of business health in this economy.
+Automation also allows an organization to be more agile, a key indicator of business health in this economy.

 As automation continues to develop, particularly with the introduction of ChatGPT we will continue to see even more ways automation will benefit Media and Broadcast improving our businesses and, ultimately, our professional lives.